Troubleshooting Speakers

 Woofers and tweeters can be tested with a Digital Multimeter (DMM) or Volt Ohm Meter (VOM).
 If you don't have a meter, you can get an inexpensive one for under $10 and they are great for basic troubleshooting.
 Nothing too mysterious here, the meter will have several tests it can perform, usually AC and DC Voltage (Volts 'V'), Current (Amps 'A'), and DC Resistance (Ohms 'Ω') with scales for each.
 What your are interested in is the Ohm function.
 Ohm may be abbreviated Greek Omega Ω character and the scale should be on the lowest scale (usually 200 ohms).
 The Ohm mode connects the meter's battery to its leads and measures the resistance of the circuit.
 When the leads are separated you will have infinite resistance (open), placing the leads together directly will measure zero ohms (shorted).

 When you connect the leads of the meter to the woofer or tweeter terminals on a TC-50, it should measure a little more than 3 ohms (the resistance of the wire in the coil).
-A speakers DC impeedance will always be less than the speakers rated "impedance" which is AC measurement that measures the average (nominal) resistance over an audio range.
+A speakers DC impedance will always be less than the speakers rated "impedance" which is AC measurement that measures the average (nominal) resistance over an audio range.
 If a TC-50 measures less than 3 ohms is likely shorted (the winding insulation has overheated and fried), if it reads infinite, you may have an broken lead.
-Note to get an accurate reading you must disconnect at least one of the speakers leads from the crossover, otherwise you will also be measuring the resistance of speaker and the crossover circuit.
+Note: to get an accurate reading you must disconnect at least one of the speakers leads from the crossover, otherwise you will also be measuring the resistance of speaker and the crossover circuit.
 If it measures around 3 ohms, but you still don't have any sound, you may have a bad component in the crossover circuit or a broken lead.
+You can also try measuring from either of the leads to the metal frame.
+Zero ohms reading there would also indicate that the voice coil is shorted.

 Replacement Woofer